THE LONG PROGRESS BAR, 2016

 Dutch producer Yon Eta (aka Maarten Brijker) takes a maximalist approach to sound while consciously striving to limit the options in the production process.
 The Amsterdam-based composer and DJ runs the DEVORM imprint, offering artists the opportunity to challenge their musical ideas.
 In recent years he has released audiovisual works in collaboration with FOAM, EYE Film Institute and Freeform Festival.
 He has won major awards at De Grote Prijs van Nederland (2010) and the Berlin Music Video Awards (2013).

-The Long Progress Bar is part of Lighthouse’s monthly Progress Bar series.
-This year’s edition is proudly presented in association with WeTransfer and Brighton Dome.
 Our media partner is POSTmatter.
 The Long Progress Bar takes place during Brighton Digital Festival – a month-long celebration of digital culture, made up of events, exhibitions, performances, workshops, conferences and meet-ups that take place in venues and outdoor spaces across the city throughout September.